-CARYN BERMAN (1995): A psychotherapist and social worker, for more than two decades she has worked professionally and as a volunteer and political activist to improve Chicagoans' lives.
-Focusing on the health and civil rights of lesbians and gay men, she has also skillfully built coalitions and has been an influential HIV/AIDS educator and policymaker.
+CARYN BERMAN (1995, now deceased): A psychotherapist and social worker, for more than two decades she worked professionally and as a volunteer and political activist to improve Chicagoans' lives.
+Focusing on the health and civil rights of lesbians and gay men, she also skillfully built coalitions and was an influential HIV/AIDS educator and policymaker.
+Born in New York City, she died of cancer in Chicago on September 1, 2014, at age 62.